zsparal/api-documentation/source/orders/migrate-to-orders.rst

 The only difference occurs when the customer chooses a payment method that requires authorization.
 This is the case with Klarna payment methods.
 The customer will have to authorize the payment, and the payment is not executed immediately.
 When a shipment is created for an authorized order a *capture* is made to process the payment.
-For more info on the authorize payment flow please see :doc:`Order status changes </orders/status-changes>` for details on the orders' statuses.
+For more information on the authorize payment flow see :doc:`Order status changes </orders/status-changes>`.

 Note that the ``checkout`` link has a longer expiry period than a payment checkout URL.
 The exact expiry time can be retrieved from the ``expiresAt`` property in the API response.